etiennedevaux/planner/README.md

 ## 7.2 Media Credits

+The site background image is taken from NASA, showing an artists impression of the Ingenuity drone on Mars.

 https://www.nasaspaceflight.com/2021/03/nasa-preparing-ingenuity-enabling-future-missions/

-Devaux Online
+The Hero Image on the Home Page was supplied from the photographic stock of Devaux Online.

 ## 7.3 Code Credits

+### 7.3.1 Drone Safety Map
-### 7.3.1 The POC file was provided by Altitude Angel and was taken from the sample source code at [https://developers.altitudeangel.com/](https://developers.altitudeangel.com/)
+The POC file for the Drone Safety Map was provided by Altitude Angel and was taken from the sample source code at [https://developers.altitudeangel.com/](https://developers.altitudeangel.com/).
+In the final implementation a slightly different approach was used.

+### 7.3.2 Open Postcode API

+The API and code examples used to provide the Latitude and Longitude from a UK postcode, references to those are at [https://www.getthedata.com/open-postcode-geo-api](https://www.getthedata.com/open-postcode-geo-api)

+### 7.3.3 Bing Maps

+The API and code examples used to provide the embedded Bing Maps, with UK Ordnance Survey view, were obtained from [https://www.bingmapsportal.com/](https://www.bingmapsportal.com/)

+### 7.3.4 Google Maps

+The API and code examples used to provide the embedded Google Maps, with statellite view, were obtained from [https://developers.google.com/maps](https://developers.google.com/maps)

 ## 7.4 External Libraries